whuhxb/research-experience/university-of-arizona/RA-work-summary.md

 ### Mar 18th 2023

   c) I found some interesting works on Abstract Meaning Representation extended to document-level structures.
-  The idea is similar to other known approaches in Historical or OCR scanned documents: label the segments and related Regions of Interests (ROI) like a sentence-span, paragraph spans to keywords/events.
+  My idea is similar to other known approaches in Historical or OCR scanned documents: label the segments and related Regions of Interests (ROI) like a sentence-span, paragraph spans to keywords/events.
   **This one for the "Abstract Meaning Representation" of Martha Palmer.**
+  The following works were nice works but I never got a chance to implement or explore.

   - <a href="https://arxiv.org/pdf/2205.00241.pdf">A Two-Stream AMR-enhanced Model for Document-level Event Argument Extraction<a>
   - <a href="https://aclanthology.org/C18-1313.pdf">AMR Beyond the Sentence: the Multi-sentence AMR corpus</a>